NEWS

 The retired major general’s disappearance has spawned some speculation about his possible connection to UFOs.

-In a New York Post piece, Australian journalist Ross Coulthart said in an interview that McCasland going missing coincided with President Donald Trump “making overtures about the U.S. government’s knowledge about UFOs, saying the ex-general was supportive of giving the public more information about those classified topics.”
+In a New York Post piece, Australian journalist Ross Coulthart said in an interview that McCasland going missing coincided with President Donald Trump making overtures about the U.S. government’s knowledge about UFOs, alleging the ex-general was supportive of giving the public more information about those classified topics.

-McCasland Wilkerson said on social media that while McCasland had access to “some highly classified programs information … it seems quite unlikely that he was taken to extract very dated secrets from him.”
+McCasland Wilkerson said on social media that while McCasland had access to “some highly classified programs and information” while he was in the Air Force, he had been retired for more than a decade.
+“It seems quite unlikely that he was taken to extract very dated secrets from him.”

-She added that McCasland had a “brief association” with the UFO community through Tom DeLonge, former frontman for Blink-182 and founder of the organization To The Stars, which claims UFOs are real.
+She added that McCasland had a “brief association” with the UFO community through Tom DeLonge, a Blink-182 co-founder and founder of the organization To The Stars, which claims UFOs are real.

-After McCasland retired, McCasland Wilkerson said he worked for DeLonge as an unpaid consultant “on military and technical/scientific matters to lend versimilitude to Tom’s fiction book and media activities.”
+After McCasland retired, McCasland Wilkerson said he worked for DeLonge as an unpaid consultant “on military and technical/scientific matters to lend verisimilitude to Tom’s fiction book and media activities.”

 “(But) this connection is not a reason for someone to abduct Neil,” she said.
 “Neil does not have any special knowledge about the ET (extraterrestrial) bodies and debris from the Roswell crash stored at Wright-Patt.
 Though at this point with absolutely no sign of him, maybe the best hypothesis is that aliens beamed him up to the mothership.
 However, no sightings of a mothership hovering above the Sandia Mountains have been reported.”